Skip to main content

 A wooden menorah enables kids to get in on the fun without any danger.

-You can't celebrate Hanukkah without a menorah, but actual fire combined with small kids is a recipe for injury.
+You can't celebrate Hanukkah without a menorah, but actual fire combined with small kids sounds like a recipe for injury.
 Get little ones their own wooden menorah that they can safely "light" every night, and keep the adult menorah out of the reach of small fingers.
 My kids loved putting the wooden candles in the candle holders, and would help sing the prayers when they lit the wooden flames.

-$23 at Amazon
+$20 at Amazon

 3. Make Hanukkah cookies and food